ethanlaj/community/README.md

  [features](https://github.com/ethanlaj/community/blob/main/docs/Initial_Tasks_and_Requirements.md)

 ## Trello
 All tasks that are done and are currently being worked on with the contributor have been assigned.
-We also have other tasks that have not been started in Trello.
-This is an invitation only, so you will have to wait to be accepted before viewing.
-[Trello board (invite-only)](https://trello.com/b/Xv6cbIvZ/community)
+We also have other tasks that have not been started in Trello.[Trello board (invite-only)](https://trello.com/b/Xv6cbIvZ/community)

 ## Dependencies
 The following dependencies are required to build and run this project: